shanecav/easywpeasy/README.md

 1. WordPress is installed inside the "wp" folder, instead of in the root.
 2. However, the "wp-content" folder remains in the root.
 (There will also be a copy placed in the "wp" folder during the initial `composer install`, but that won't be used by anything, and can be deleted or ignored.)
 3. As described above, the configuration is handled through the files in the "config" folder, and not directly through wp-config.php.
-4. The "uploads" folder has been moved from inside the "wp-content" folder to the project root.

 Otherwise, everything should still work the same as usual.
 Updates to plugins, themes, and to WordPress itself should still work just fine from within the WordPress Dashboard.
 Alternatively, you can use the `composer update` command to update WordPress and any plugins or other dependencies, provided you've updated the composer.json file with the proper information.
 However, you may find that updating in this way is a little less reliable, because of the inconsistent way versioning is handled in the WordPress plugin repository.